dib-lab/2021-paper-ibd/manuscript.md

 ](images/kmers.png "kmer results"){#fig:kmers}

 To understand which genomes were responsible for disease signatures detected by our models, we anchored k-mers in the models against genomes in reference databases using sourmash gather (CITE: gather).
-Sourmash gather determines the minimum set of genomes in a database necessary to cover all of the k-mers in a query (CITE: Gather).
+Sourmash gather determines the minimum set of genomes in a database necessary to cover all of the k-mers in a query (CITE: gather).
 We used the GTDB rs202 representatives database, which contains bacterial and archaeal genomes, and the GenBank viral, fungal, and protozoa databases.
 We found that a substantial fraction of genomes were shared between models, indicating there is a consistent biological signal captured among classifiers: of 3,889 total genomes detected across all classifiers, 360 genomes were shared between all classifiers (**Figure @fig:tree**).
 The presence of shared k-mers between classifiers indicates that there is a weak but consistent biological signal in metagenomes for IBD subtype between cohorts.